On Extended Thermodynamics: From Classical to the Relativistic Regime: Global thermodynamical equilibrium

-Notice that in the last three relations, we denoted the primary variables that describe states in (local or global) equilibrium by $ (T_0^{\mu \nu}, J_{0A}^\mu, S_{(0)}^\mu) $ and the reason for this notation will become clear shortly.\\ Relation (\ref{Entropy_ne0}) is the covariant Gibbs relation which now involves only covariant objects and thus eliminates quantities defined relative to a specific frame.
-Still describes reversible transformations from the (global or local ) equilibrium state parametrized by $(\Theta_{A}, b^{\mu})$ to a nearby (global or local) equilibrium state within $\hat E$.
-Because of this property, one may conclude that besides been an aesthetically pleasing formula, the covariant version of the Gibbs relation in (\ref{Entropy_ne0}) offers nothing new (since its non covariant version in (\ref{GibbsR}) does exactly the same).
-However, that is not the case.
-The covariant form (\ref{Entropy_ne0}) combined with (\ref{Entropy_ne1}) and (\ref{FuG}) play an important role in the formulation of the transient thermodynamics and in the next section we discuss this point in detail.
+Relation (\ref{Entropy_ne0}) is the covariant version of (the equilibrium) Gibbs relation which involves only covariant objects and thus eliminates any quantity defined relative to a specific frame.
+This covariant version describes reversible transformations from the (global or local) equilibrium state parametrized by $(\Theta_{A}, b^{\mu})$ to a nearby (global or local) equilibrium state\footnote{Within the mathematical framework introduced in the Appendix C, the $d$-variations that appear in (\ref{Entropy_ne0}) are variations along a fiber $Y$ over a point on $(M,g)$ but leave us within the equilibrium manifold $\hat E$, see Appendix C.} parametrized by $(\Theta_{A}+d\Theta_{A}, b^{\mu}+db^{\mu})$.
+It is an aesthetically pleasing formula and as we shall see in the next section, plays an important role in the formulation of the transient thermodynamics.